mbuccoli/adventofcode2024/README.md

 ### Day6
 For the second quiz I probably chose a bruter force solution than needed, which takes a lot.
 I'm very curious to know what could be a better way to solve it.

+### Day7
+Oops I did it again, jump on the solution before better reading the instructions.
+This is a common mistake: who has the time for reading the instructions?
+Turned out if I had taken the time, I would not have spent a lot of time trying a wrong and very elaborate solution.

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).
 You can learn other info on myself and contact me through my website mbuccoli.github.io .